SalonInteractive/interview-exercise/README.md

 In this project, you will find:
 - `app/models/product.rb` - Model to extend the abstract model
-- `tests/models/product_test.rb` - Unit Tests for you to write out
+- `tests/models/product_test.rb` - Unit tests for you to write out

-The `Product` Model extends a parents class `AbstractModel` that you will build.
+The `Product` Model extends a parent class `AbstractModel`, which you will build.

 To Start:
-1. Create a mysql database and use any mySQL adapter of your choosing.
+1. Create a MySQL database and use any MySQL adapter of your choosing.
 2. Run the migration in the project to create the product table.
-3. Feel free to change the ruby version if needed
+3. Feel free to change the Ruby version if needed

 ### Required Methods
 - def self.create(params)